DanForstinger/Blackjack/README.md

 - More moddability in the editor.
 - Animations done using components and not in code, but code suited the scope of this project better.

+- Screen manager is simple, would get out of hand having everything in one scene but could be easily broken up
 # Added Features

 ## SARCASTIC DEALER